sotall/example-browser-automation/01_installation_first_run/README.md

 ## Usage - Playwright

 #### Option 1: Run one of the provided bash scripts
-  - To install and run just Playwright execute the following command from the root folder of this section.
+  - To install and run Playwright, copy and execute the following command from the root folder of this section:
   ```
   ./setup/playwright/runme.sh
   ```